 The chart included explains Florida’s complicated laws of intestate succession.

-Of course, you can avoid all this worry, and make sure that the people that you love are taken care of in your death by calling our firm and allowing our Broward, Miami Dade and Palm Beach probate lawyers to assist you with your estate planning.
+You can avoid all this worry, and make sure that the people that you love are taken care of in your death by calling our firm and allowing our Broward, Miami-Dade and Palm Beach probate lawyers assist you with your estate planning.